-If during an examination a candidate brings to the attention of the test center professional staff any testing condition that they believe has or will substantially and adversely affect their performance on the examination, and the condition is not resolved to the reasonable satisfaction of the candidate at the test site, the candidate may either:
+If during an examination a candidate brings to the attention of the test center professional staff any testing condition that they believe has or will substantially and adversely affect their performance on the examination, and the condition is not resolved to the reasonable satisfaction of the candidate at the test center, the candidate may either:

 CONTINUE THE EXAMINATION or WITHDRAW FROM THE EXAMINATION

 In either case, the candidate must:

-- Promptly report any interruption of the examination to the test center staff on the day of the examination.
+- Promptly report any interruption of the examination to the test center staff on the day of the examination, AND

 - Directly provide to the NBOME, via email to email@example.com, credible and verifiable written evidence of the incident within 10 calendar days following the date of the examination.
 Simply making a comment in the post examination survey regarding any possible ATC does not qualify as written notification.
 Please reference “Adverse Testing Condition” in the subject line of your email.

 The NBOME will initiate a review and communicate with the candidate.
 The NBOME will place the scoring process “on hold” until the NBOME has completed its review of the matter.

 After completing its review of an alleged ATC, the NBOME in its sole discretion may proceed with scoring or not scoring the examination and may offer the candidate the opportunity to retake the examination in part or in its entirety as determined by the NBOME in its sole discretion.